chrisquince/DESMAN/README.md

 To provide an in depth illustration of how to use Deman we will give a complete worked example from a subset of the synthetic community used in Quince et al. 2016.
 We have provided 16 samples, subsampled to 1 million reads from the 64 samples with 11.75 million reads used originally.
 This example is therefore more tractable but the following analysis assumes you have access to a multi-core server.
+We also assume that you have some standard and not so standard sequence analysis software installed:

+1. [megahit](https://github.com/voutcn/megahit): A highly efficient metagenomics assembler currently our default for most studies

+2. [bwa](https://github.com/lh3/bwa): Necessary for mapping reads onto contigs

+3. [bam-readcount](https://github.com/genome/bam-readcount): Used to get per sample base frequencies at each position

+4. [CONCOCT](https://github.com/BinPro/CONCOCT): Our own contig binning algorithm

+Click the link associated with each application.

 To begin obtain the reads from Dropbox: